 4) There are many references to Chessie and Peake who I knew nothing about prior to a couple weeks ago.
 From 1939-1945, the Ohio Chesapeake railroad system had a "We are in the war" campaign and used their "Sleep like a kitten" mascot in supporting the soldiers overseas.
 Judging from the dominance of clippings (other than greeting cards), from this era, it reaffirms that the majority of this collection came from the 1940s.

-5) This scrapbook was purchased in an antique store in Western Oregon.
+5) This scrapbook was purchased at a yard sale in Western Oregon.
 Locations (aside from Denton mentioned above) are predominantly from the Beaver State: Seaside, Cooston, and Portland.
 Unfortunately, there wasn't one address featured in over 300 pages.
 Alas!
 No residential comparison photographs from decades later on my part.